-In collaboration with others, the Alcohol and Other Drug Prevention Program staff offer a yearly, two-day introduction to motivational interviewing for interested staff in the Division of Student Affairs and the students who work with them.
+In collaboration with others, the Wolverine Wellness staff offer a yearly, two-day introduction to motivational interviewing for interested Student Life staff and the students who work with them.
 Other University faculty, staff and students may participate as space allows.

-For more information about Introduction to Motivational Interviewing, contact Marsha Benz, UHS Health Educator, at 734-647-4656.
+For more information about Introduction to Motivational Interviewing, contact Marsha Benz, Wolverine Wellness Health Educator, at (734) 647-4656.